tbgracy/ufc/README.md

 You need to host your code on github pages (or any other provider) to be able to see it on the website and provide the url in the `README.md` file (it will be automatically be scrapped).

 ## 👥 Authors

+- Tsierenana Botramanagna Gracy for the idea and coding
+- Luca Zo Haingo for the overall design
+- Safidy Raharijesy for the logo

+## TODO
+- [ ] Use react layout (for better perf for the navbar rendering, I guess)
+- [ ] Add pagination
+- [ ] Add handmade icons (by me)
+- [ ] Make it mobile friendly
+- [ ] Add view toggle (card / list)
+- [ ] Automate template selection (using scrapping)
+- [ ] Internationalization